ShipsSwitch to Cortex

 Combining a cloaked unit with a jammer makes a given unit totally invisible.

 Usually, they are used to support Missile Cruisers, allowing the cruisers to sneak in close to the enemy’s shores.
 This lets you get within missile range of their base without being spotted, and unleash a lethal barrage of missiles.

-Valiant is a naval engineer.
-Similar to Farks on land, these are used to assist T2 constructors and to quickly build T1 units in the field.
-Notably, they can build Floating Nano Turrets, plant powerful naval mines and produce combat units such as Destroyers, Pelicans and Decades.
+Voyager is a naval engineer.
+Similar to Butlers on land, these are used to assist T2 constructors and to quickly build T1 units in the field.
+Notably, they can build Floating Construction Turrets, plant powerful naval mines and produce combat units such as Destroyers, Platypus and Dolphins.

 Don’t underestimate the damage you can do with a well-placed naval minefield.
 Use them to quickly secure large areas from hovercrafts, particularly early after you take control of the sea.
 Use mines until you are able to produce the proper T2 ships to defend yourself.

 Barracuda is a submarine killer.
 They are used to hunt other submarines, especially T2 battle submarines.
 They deal bonus damage to submarines, offer better speed better maneuverability and can shoot from wider angles than other submarines.
 This allows them to counter battle submarines, which otherwise are lethal when faced with an unguarded fleet.

 Always include a few of these in your T2 navy.

 Dragonslayer is an anti-air ship.
 They are equipped with a powerful flak cannon and two light missile turrets, which makes them the best mobile anti-air unit in the game.
 Even just one of these can neutralize an entire fleet of lighter aircraft.
 As little as two can take out a Dragon.
 Always remember to include them in your fleet.